Plant Biostimulant Research.

 7. The Wetting agent + bio-stimulants and Vertmax Duo + biostimulant have the highest OM contents at a depth of 6-8cm.

-Impact of biostimulants on ryegrass root growth
+Impact of biostimulants and bioactive compounds on ryegrass root growth

 2,3-Butanediol.